 *Carly Ostroff was planning her wedding for August 16, 2020.
 Since COVID-19 has other plans, she’s making new ones.
-Carly is now having a family ceremony in August and has rescheduled her larger wedding celebration for 2021.
+Carly had a family ceremony in August 2020 and has rescheduled her larger wedding celebration for 2021.

 The idea was always to meet with a few wedding planners, see what each was about and choose the person who best fit our vibe.
 Then we sat down with Marsha Baker of Cherry & Baker Events.
 Right after the meeting, we called the search off.